They sound terrifying if you’ve never done one. They sound amazing if you’re a veteran.

-In general, cold exposure gives your body a higher tolerance to stress by purposely exposing it to stress.
-Over time, this leads to strengthening and hardening of your body and your immune system (as we talked about earlier).
+In general, cold exposure gives your body a higher tolerance to stress.
+Over time, this leads to the strengthening and hardening of your body and immune system (as we talked about earlier).

-Cold showers have also been used to reduce chronic pain, reduce body aches, improve hair health, kidney function, reduce inflammation and regulate nervous system.
-Deepen your breathing and help fight fatigue and improve quality of sleep.
+Cold showers have also been used to reduce chronic pain, body aches and inflammation, improve hair health and kidney function, regulate the nervous system, deepen your breathing, and help fight fatigue and improve quality of sleep.
 Whew!

 Health Benefits of Cold Shower Therapy Video

-One of the main benefits seen throughout all these is the ability to subject the body to a certain level of stress under a controlled environment.
+One of the main benefits is the ability to subject the body to a certain level of stress in a controlled environment.
 By doing this, you teach your body to adapt to the stressors and become stronger.
-Whether it’s on a respiratory, circulatory or simple temperature regulation, you’ll find your body strengthening and hardening to these small stressors.
+Whether it’s respiratory, circulatory or simple temperature regulation, you’ll find your body strengthening and hardening to these small stressors.

-Of course, these are just the physical health benefits to cold shower therapy.
-I personally think the mental health benefits & the psychology of taking cold showers is worth it in and of itself, if you needed to know – there’s a whole suite of reasons why taking freezing cold showers might be the next big healthy thing you start doing.
+Of course, these are just the physical health benefits of cold shower therapy.
+I personally think the mental health benefits and the psychology of taking cold showers are worth it alone.
+There’s a whole suite of reasons why taking freezing cold showers might be the next big healthy thing you start doing.

 TLDR: Do it.
 It might just change your life.

 What Does Cold Shower Therapy Actually Do?